Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to eventually lead to the correct answer for someone familiar with the story, but not so obvious as to be trivial.
-The misinformed and fake clues provide strong, well-placed distractions, making the overall puzzle challenging but solvable.
+**Reasoning:** The informed clues are strong enough to lead to the correct answer, while the fake clues provide excellent misdirection.
+The misinformed clues are a bit weak, which slightly lowers the overall difficulty.
+A player could potentially get it right by discarding the fake clues and recognizing the specificity of the informed ones, or they could be led astray by the fakes.
+It feels like a balanced challenge.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS